amy-hart/digi-dino/README.md

 # Acknowledgments

 I contributed to this project along with two other students from a coding course I attended, Elena Stagg, and Stephen Royle.
-I created, and wrote the code for the dinosaur animations.
+I created and wrote the code for the dinosaur animations.